conan-io/tribe/design/034-new_lockfiles.md

 # this pkgb.lock will contain a locked reference to say ``pkga/0.1``
 # we can apply this lockfile locking only ``pkga`` all the way down:
 # moving to pkgc repo/folder
-conan install . --lockfile=pkgb.lock
+conan install . --lockfile=pkgb.lock --lockfile-partial
 # this will lock only pkga/0.1, pkgb is not necessarily locked, we didn’t capture it
 # moving to app repo/folder
-conan install . --lockfile=pkgb.lock
+conan install . --lockfile=pkgb.lock --lockfile-partial
 # this will lock only pkga/0.1, pkgb is not necessarily locked, we didn’t capture it
 ```

 In all the above cases, the lockfile contains ``pkga/0.1``, so when executing the different ``conan install --lockfile=pkgb.lock`` in differents ``pkgc`` or ``app`` repos, it will lock exclusively the ``pkga/0.1``, but not the other dependencies in the graph, as they were not added to the graph (it is possible to add them, it will be shown later, but they were not added in this example).
+As the lockfile is not complete, and it is not locking the full dependency graph, some ``requires`` cannot be found in the lockfile, it is necessary to pass the ``--lockfile-partial`` argument.

 With this in mind, it is then possible to define manually a lockfile with just one single package reference locked, and apply it later to resolve a full graph.
 Only the defined locked version will be used, while the rest of the graph will be evaluated as always, without locks.
 A ``conan lock add`` command will be provided, so it is more convenient to add things to lockfiles.